ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 ## NSX ESG interfaces
 {: #openshift-runbook-runbook-nsxedge-interfaces}

-The edge is deployed with an interface uplink to the IBM Cloud Public network and an interface uplink to the IBM Cloud Private network.
+The edge is deployed with an interface uplink to the {{site.data.keyword.cloud_notm}} Public network and an interface uplink to the {{site.data.keyword.cloud_notm}} Private network.
 Additionally, there is an interface for the Transit network connection to the Distributed Logical Router (DLR).

 | Interface name| Interface type | IP address | Port group / Logical switch |
 | --- | ---| --- | --- |